RosboneMako/MakoDistortion2/README.md

 TUNER AND FREQUENCY SWEEP
 ------------------------------------------------------------------
 A very poor tuner is supplied with MD2.
 But is not good.
-When enabled the current note will be displayed in the bottom status window.
+When enabled the current note will be displayed in the signal path window.

 The frequency sweep disengages the input and completes a 20-20000 Hz sweep of the signal path.
 This can be helpful to see what exactly